-Message from the Texas Tech University System Clery Compliance Director
+The Texas Tech University System is committed to providing leadership and services related to the Clery Act, and support each component institution in creating a safe and secure environment that allows for advancing higher education, health care, research, and outreach.
 The Clery Act is a consumer protection law created to provide transparency regarding campus safety, policies and procedures, and crimes occurring on college and university campuses across the United States.
 Over the last 30 years the Clery Act has grown to encompass policies and procedures outside of the typical law enforcement realm of policing.
 The Texas Tech University System stands behind the important work, history, and meaning of the Clery Act.

-As the Clery Compliance Director, I am excited about the opportunity to work with the institutions across the system to develop a compliance program which will ensure campus safety, consistent policy and procedures, and a process where everyone is encouraged to report incidents to the police or University.
-I believe these processes allow for an safer environment where behaviors are address and education and resources are provided.
+As the Clery Compliance Director, I work collaboratively with each component institution as they develop compliance programs that focus on a shared responsibility of safety, and this cannot happen without the active participation of everyone on campus.
 I am an advocate for institution-wide education about the Clery Act and believe Clery is more than a requirement of the law, but a way to create a safer campus for everyone.